learningtapestry/ocx2lms/docs/ocx_spec.md

   Describes the lesson's role in the curriculum.

-  Special values:

-  - `optional`: the lesson is optional.

 - `isPartOf`

   Used for defining a relationship between the lesson and a higher level entity, like an unit.